Where to Buy a Pellet Heater in Hobart

 Address: 295 Main Rd, Glenorchy TAS 7010 | Phone: 03 6272 7018

-The build quality on Piazzetta units is exceptional, with attention to detail that justifies the premium price tag.
-They offer designs you simply won’t see elsewhere, from sleek modern units to more traditional European styles.
+As with all European pellet heaters, the build quality on Piazzetta units is exceptional, with attention to detail that justifies the premium price tag.
+They offer designs you simply don’t get with the budget pellet heaters from China.
+Even the low-end Piazzetta models look amazing and overall they are very sleek and have a much more finished and refined design than Chinese pellet heaters.

 For Hobart residents, having a local Piazzetta dealer means you’ve got someone nearby for warranty issues and ongoing support, which is reassuring when you’re investing in a premium appliance.